 About JSFoo Coimbatore

 JSFoo Coimbatore is a single-day conference with talks, Birds of Feather (BOF) sessions and speaker connect sessions.
-The conference will be held on Friday, 5 July, The Residency Tower, Coimbatore.
+The conference will be held on Friday, 5 July, at Dr.G.R.Damodaran College of Science, Coimbatore.

 JSFoo Coimbatore features talks on:

 - How to secure your web applications by identifying vulnerabilities.

 - Leveraging OSINT to identify overly permissive application programming interfaces, business logic errors, insecure direct object reference attacks and use of insecure identifiers.

 - Case studies of performance improvements and using the modular approach to building front-ends.

 - Node.js and good engineering practices such as logging, debugging and integrating security into your applications.

 For inquiries on tickets and sponsorships, call the JSFoo Coimbatore team on 7676332020 or write to us on email@example.com